Skip to content

 PRVC treats no recovery as a feature.
 Lose your phone and your identity and history are gone, because "if you cannot recover it, neither can an adversary."
 For a burner-style, high-risk, short-conversation use case, that is defensible.

 It is the wrong default for a platform people spend ongoing time within.
 SELF's model gives the user continuity without surrendering control: the recovery phrase reconstructs encryption keys on any device, an optional recovery password enables cross-device recovery without re-entering the phrase, and the server still never sees the keys.
-Sovereignty is not only the right to disappear.
-It is also the right to keep what is yours across a lost phone, a new device, and the years of a real relationship with a health, finance, or family service.
+Sovereignty includes the freedom to leave and the ability to keep what is yours across a lost phone, a new device, and the years of a real relationship with a health, finance, or family service.

 The AI question, and what privacy rests on